embeddable/.github/profile/README.md

 # Hello, we're Embeddable 👋

-We’re the award-winning partner delivering tech consultancy and web development that can supports business to create new solutions, raise investment, scale, and reach their definition of success.
+We’re the award-winning partner delivering tech consultancy and web development that support businesses to create new solutions, raise investment, scale, and reach their definition of success.

 ## Our mission is to support businesses to scale and succeed through technology.